Summer Holiday Grocery Savings

 Leverage those sales to pick up items at a low and stock up in enough quantity to last until the next great sale.

-Buying low is the way to go and the only way to save the most money and you want to apply the most $$ to the food at it’s lowest price.
+Buying low is the way to go and the only way to save the most money, and keep in mind that you want to apply the most $$ to the food that is at its lowest price.

 check out what might be on sale at your store during a specific holiday